 - Limit waste and save by using ingredients to their full potential.

 - Reduce the number and variety of drinks on your menu and focus on quality ingredients.

-- Invest in staff training to minimize mistakes and offer a heightened guest experience.
+- Invest in staff training to minimise mistakes and offer a heightened guest experience.

 - Continuously improve and seek feedback from customers and staff.